-- That the work being carried out does not require planning permission (it is classed as Permitted development - see information on Permitted development via the Planning Portal).
+- That the work being carried out does not require planning permission (it is classed as Permitted development - see information on Permitted development via the Planning Portal (external link)).

 - That the work being carried out does require permission and a retrospective application is submitted.